olc-digital/amanda-brookfield/src/pages/blog/2018-08-06-book-launch.md

 title: BOOK LAUNCH
 date: '2018-08-06T10:51:08+01:00'
 tags:
-  - "'For The Love of a Dog'"
+  - "'For the Love of a Dog'"
 ---

-On November 1st my new book, _For The Love of a Dog_, will be officially launched into the world.
+On November 1st my new book, _For the Love of a Dog_, will be officially launched into the world.
 I shall have a party, open some fizz, say a few words.
 Milestones must me marked or they slip through our fingers like time.